SohamChk/address-book/README.md

 1. Along with the swagger docs, I am also attaching a postman collection.
 You can find it in the `./tests` directory.
 2. In the `environment` variables you will find a `DEBUG` variable.
 If it is set to `0` then log level will be `ERROR` only.
 If it is set to `1`, then we get to see `INFO` loglevel.
 3. I have already created a user `email=soham@gmail.com` and `password=Soham@123`

+## Contribution and Support
+Contributions to the DNS Resolver project are welcome.
+Feel free to submit issues, pull requests, or suggestions on the [GitHub repository](https://github.com/Desmond167/dns-resolver.git).

+For support or questions, please contact [career.soham.dev@gmail.com](mailto:career.soham.dev@gmail.com).

+## License
+This project is licensed under the [MIT License](LICENSE.md).